 So anything with jalapenos, I’m sold.
 I love to put spicy relishes on my hotdog so to me this would be an excellent hotdog relish.
 Relishes are super simple to can and add a little flare to any basic dish.

-Canning apples is another really easy canning idea.
+Canning apples is another really easy idea for canning recipes.
 When you prepare your apples they will almost come out like fried apples.

-Since I am a huge fan of fried apples, you all know I love canning these.
+Since I am a huge fan of fried apples, you all know I love canning recipes for these.
 Keeping apples on the shelf is always an easy go-to treat that the whole family loves.

 Nothing beats homemade applesauce.
 My kids love and so do I. It is great to go with sandwiches for lunch or even a quick snack.

 One of the reasons I love homemade applesauce so much is because you can make it whatever texture you want.
 I prefer chunkier applesauce but since you’ll be doing the canning, pick any texture you like.